QiuyiLi/MLMSC/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GPLv3 - see [LICENSE.md](LICENSE.md) for more details.

 ## Acknowledgments